-Welcome to the SCAN Health Design Competition 2019!
-Please register your team to receive access to the competition submission area.
-If you have already registered your team, please login to manage your project.
+Welcome to the SCAN Health Design Competition 2020!
+Please login to manage your project.

 Teams must contain at least one (1) manufacturer, solution provider or academic partner, and one (1) health system partner.
-Solutions should consider including a broad spectrum of manufacturers that represent: GS1, HIBCC, and ICCBBA standards that deliver data via the GDSN, GUDID, or other method that can be consumed by solution provider or academic partner, and transmitted to a spectrum of health system partner from small to larger IDNs.
+Solutions should consider including a broad spectrum of manufacturers that represent: GS1, HIBCC, and ICCBBA standards that deliver data via the GDSN, GUDID, or other method that can be consumed by solution provider or academic partner, and transmitted to a spectrum of health system partners from small to larger integrated delivery networks (IDN).

 This is to ensure the demonstration of real-world application, evidence and effectiveness of the team’s proposed strategy, technologies and business models.
 The proposed solution design can be demonstrated using health system partner data to demonstrate the value and effectiveness of the solution.

-Submission requirements include a virtual “EOI pitch” in the form of a written document, no more than 1,000 words, outlining the proposed strategy specific to the HTG’s outlined design challenge.
-The review panel will review the submissions, assigning a score for each of the criteria, to determine the top EOI design solutions to be short-listed and invited to submit a more detailed solution in Round Two.
+A virtual “EOI pitch” in the form of a written document, no more than 1,000 words, outlining the proposed strategy specific to Eastern Health’s outlined challenge.
+The judging panel will review the submissions, assigning a score for each of the criteria, to determine the top EOI design solutions to be invited to submit a more detailed solution in Round Two.